Stationary striations in plasma, created by a short microwave pulse in a waveguide filled with a neutral gas

-Propagation of a powerful electromagnetic pulse in a preliminarily prepared plasma is accompanied by the excitation of a wake, which is a slow eigenmode of either an unbounded plasma or a plasma-filled waveguide.
-Phase velocity of this eigenmode coincides with the group velocity of the pulse.
-It seems reasonable to assume that a similar wake is excited and remains in the plasma behind the pulse even though the plasma was created by the pulse itself.
+Propagation of a powerful electromagnetic pulse in a preliminary prepared plasma is accompanied by the excitation of a wake, which is a slow eigenmode of either an unbounded plasma or a plasma-filled waveguide.
+Phase velocity of this eigenmode coincides with the group velocity of the pulse.{Charged particles acceleration in the wake field, excited by a laser pulse in plasma, is may be the best known example of this phenomenon (see, e.g., \cite{Esarey-2009}). }It seems reasonable to assume that a similar wake is excited and remains in the plasma behind the pulse even though the plasma was created by the pulse itself.

 Indeed, for the case considered, the perturbation, produced by an electromagnetic pulse, remains in a tubular plasma in the form of a backward surface wave.
 The wave number and the frequency of the exited surface wave are defined by \v{C}herenkov's resonance condition $\omega_{\rm BSW}(k)=k_{\rm BSW}v_g$, as shown in Fig.~\ref{Dispersion-1}.
 Here $\omega_{\rm BSW}$ and $k_{\rm BSW}$ are assigned to the backward surface wave and $v_g$ is the group velocity of the electromagnetic pulse.
 This wave can persist in the plasma for a long time after the pulse passage.
 Radial distribution of the electric and magnetic fields of this backward propagating surface wave is shown in Fig~\ref{BSW fields}.